The University of Texas at Dallas

 How ABP Works

-As an ABP student, you will have the opportunity to get a jump start on your college journey by participating in an 8-week pre-freshman residential program at UT Dallas.
-You will take credit bearing courses including Rhetoric, Communications and one of the following math courses- Calculus, Pre-calculus or College Algebra based on your ALEKS score.
+ABP students have the opportunity to get a jump start on their college journey by participating in an 8-week pre-freshman residential program at UT Dallas.
+ABP students take credit-bearing courses, including Rhetoric, Communications, and one of the following math courses- Calculus, Pre-calculus, or College Algebra, based on their ALEKS score.

-All ABP students are required to attend math tutoring every week.
-The math tutors will meet with you individually and hold weekly review sections.
+All ABP students are required to attend math tutoring weekly.

 Make a Difference

-Your gift to the Academic Bridge Program will help Dallas-area, first-generation college students attend college, complete their degrees and become successful professionals.
+Your gift to the Academic Bridge Program will help Dallas-area college students attend college, complete their degrees and become successful professionals.
 Your support provides scholarships, tutoring and books for Academic Bridge Program students.